The 2026 Young Wild Photographer Competition is now open for entries

 - Entries can be submitted from cameras and smartphones, and account will be taken of the level of equipment used when judging.

 - All winning and commended entrants will be given publicity and a national platform on our website, newsletters and social media channels.
-The winner in each category will be awarded a prize of £100 in the form of a voucher from Opticron, a leading supplier of photographic equipment.
+The winner in each category will be awarded a prize of Adventurer II 8×42 binoculars worth £109 from Opticron, a leading supplier of photographic equipment.
+Two runners-up in each category will receive a £20 book voucher.

 - All entries must: